smucclaw/documentation/docs/quickstart-why-use-L4.rst

    }

    class Address {
-       line1   : string;
+       line    : string[];
-       line2  ?:  string;
        city    : string;
        state   : string;
        country : string;
    }

+   class Show {
+       title    : string;
+       seasons  : number[];
+   }

 Defining an instance of that class can be done like this:

 .. code-block :: BNF

-   DEFINE MyEntity IS A SubClass
+   DEFINE MyEntity IS A Person
       HAS Alice Apple   IS THE Name
           1234567       IS THE idNum
           medium        IS THE details's  preferences's  sizePref
           red           IS THE "          "              colorPref
-	  1 west way    IS THE details's address's line1 octopus city  IS THE details's address's city AA            IS THE state
-	  Barbieland    IS THE country
+          details's  address's  line   IS  Attention Fruit Department 1 West Way
+                                           My Co-Working Company
+                                           Suite 200
+          "          "          city   IS  Octopus City
+          details's  address's  country  IS  Barbieland
-	  deliveryDetails IS don't ring bell
-                             don't wake the dog
+          details's  address's  deliveryDetails  IS  don't ring bell don't wake the dog
+          watchList
+	  HAS title    IS  The Sandman
+	      seasons  IS  1
+          HAS title    IS  Good Omens
+	      seasons  IS  1  2
+          HAS title    IS  American Gods
+	      seasons  IS  1  2  3

 This expands to:

+.. code-block :: typescript

-const myInstance : SubClass = {
+   const myInstance : Person = {
        name : "my name",
        idNum : 1234,
-g    details : {
+       details : {
 	   preferences: {
 	       sizePref : sizePrefEnum.medium,
 	       colorPref : colorPrefEnum.red
 	   },
 	   address : {
-	    line1 : "1 west way",
-	    city  : "octopus city",
+	       line  : ["Attention Fruit Department", "1 West Way", "My Co-Working Company", "Suite 200"], city  : "Octopus City",
 	       state : "AA",
 	       country : "Barbieland",
-	    deliveryDetails : ["don't ring bell", "don't wake the dog"] }
+	       deliveryDetails : ["don't ring bell", "don't wake the dog"] },

        }
    }

-Yes, L4 does reverse the convention of "name: value"; if you look at the `IS THE` lines you will see the value comes first.
+L4 allows you to reverse the convention of "name: value"; if you look at the `IS THE` lines you will see the value comes first.
 This was done deliberately for usability reasons.

 However, the traditional syntax is still supported -- note the `deliveryDetails` line.

+Nesting lists of lists

 .. note::